ADDA-js/learn-js/week7/notes_w7.md

-# Week 6 - JS
+# Week 7 - JS

 ## Objectives
-- I can celebrate the success of building my first app.
 - I can understand when and how to use jQuery.
+- I can use an external api to retrieve data.
+-

 ## Do Now